-The ideal resume layout for a real estate paralegal is one that is easy to read and organized.
+The ideal resume layout for a real estate paralegal is easy to read and organized.
 A clean, professional design can help make your resume stand out to hiring managers.

-- Use headings and subheadings to divide your resume into sections and make it easier to scan.
+- Use precise headings and subheadings to make your resume easier to scan.

 - Include white space to make your resume more visually appealing and easier to read.

 When it comes to the structure of your resume as a real estate paralegal, there are three main formats to choose from chronological, functional, and mixed.